moliver28/research-handbook/content/handbook/engineering/development/dev/plan/product-planning.md

 3. Relevant resources such as designs, documents, and external links are attached.
 4. Cross-functional dependencies are described; such as needing to ask for Technical Writing assistance.
 5. Documentation that needs to be updated or added is linked.
-6. A weight has been added and confirmed with at least one other engineer (preferably a domain expert).
+6. In case of feature development, a weight has been added and confirmed with at least one other engineer (preferably a domain expert).
+    - In case an item is weighed as `4` or above, domain expert can provide guidance on breaking down this issue into separate issues (or tasks).

 #### Why?